Unpacking Security Scanners for GitHub Actions Workflows: Classification of common security weaknesses in

 \autoref{lst:hgi} illustrates a standard build pipeline.
-The \texttt{pretest} step is project-specific testing step.
-However, the workflow does not use or invoke any security testing tool or scanner (e.g., static code analysis/SAST, dependency/advisory auditing, or secret scanning), creating a hardening gap where vulnerabilities can pass unnoticed.
+The \texttt{pretest} step is a project-specific testing step.
+However, the workflow does not use or invoke any security testing scanner or scanner (e.g., static code analysis/SAST, dependency/advisory auditing, or secret scanning), creating a hardening gap where vulnerabilities can pass unnoticed.

-\textbf{Injection Weakness (IW).} Injection risks such as unsafe uses of untrusted inputs within shell contexts or environment variables in CI workflows allow attackers to execute arbitrary code by manipulating such inputs.
+\textbf{Injection Weakness (IW).} Injection risks such as unsafe uses of untrusted inputs within shell or JavaScript contexts or environment variables in CI workflows allow attackers to execute arbitrary code by manipulating such inputs.
 They can inject commands through pull request metadata or workflow inputs, leading to code execution, data exfiltration, or alteration of pipeline behavior.

 In \autoref{lst:ii}, the value of \texttt{inputs.run\_id}, potentially attacker-controlled when exposed via \texttt{workflow\_dispatch}, is expanded unquoted inside \texttt{run:}, enabling shell-metacharacter injection and arbitrary command execution.
 Mitigation includes restricting who can set the input, validating its format, or quoting it.